The Best Cheap Places to Eat when You Don’t Want to Cook

-Having a handy list of cheap places to eat might not sound like a frugal hack at first.
+Having a handy list of cheap places to eat might not sound like the best way to start living below your means.
 But being prepared for those days when you can’t stand to cook can be a great way to avoid blowing your food budget for the month.

 Meal planning is a great way to save money, but sometimes, schedules can get thrown off track.
 Surprise guests, bad days, or late work nights are all culprits to pushing the best-laid plans aside.

 Tips & Tricks to Save Money When You Eat Out

 Before we get into specific cheap places to eat, let’s talk about ways to save money when eating out.
 Just because you’re not cooking it, doesn’t mean it has to cost an arm and a leg.
 There are lots of great ways to enjoy a nice meal and save money at the same time: